michaelpaco/forvia-challenge/README.md

     - Add screens for no result if the app by id is not found.
     - Improve error handling with proper error codes and user-facing text.
     - Improve Resource class to handle error states in a more concise way.
+    - Collect logs for analytics and proper bug fixing before releasing.

 3. **Download Management:**
     - Resume download when the device has no internet connection but restores connection.